microsoft/autogen/README.md

 ### What is happening next?
 When will this release be ready?

 We are still working on improving the documentation, samples, and enhancing the code.
-We will prepare a release announcement when these things are completed in the next few weeks.
+We are hoping to release before the end of the year when things are ready.

 ### What is the history of this project?

-The rearchitecture of AutoGen started with multiple Microsoft teams coming together to build the next generation of AI agent framework - merging ideas from several predecessor projects.
+The rearchitecture of the framework started with multiple Microsoft teams coming together to address the gaps and learnings from AutoGen 0.2 - merging ideas from several predecessor projects.
-The team decided to bring this work to OSS as an evolution of AutoGen in September 2024.
+The team worked on this internally for some time to ensure alignment before moving work back to the open in October 2024.

 ### What is the official channel for support?